What is symblepharon?

 This condition can occur due to poor nutrition and also after gastric bypass surgery.
 Symblephara can be present along with night blindness and are also used to diagnose Bitot spots (deposits on the whites of the eyes).

-Most cases of symblepharon are acquired.
-Though there are some instances in which it is present at birth (congenital).
+Many cases of symblepharon are acquired, though there are some instances in which it is present at birth (congenital).
 This has been seen in those with cryptophthalmos.
-This is a hereditary disease that causes ankyloblepharon and usually results in blindness.
+This is a hereditary disease that causes ankyloblepharon and often results in blindness.

 Complications

-• Vision loss, if the symblepharon grows over the cornea
+- Vision impairment to loss, if the symblepharon grows over the cornea

 Treatment and prevention